n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 The shaping classes listed in the tables that follow are defined so that they capture the positioning rules used by Indic scripts.

+For most codepoints, the _Shaping class_ is synonymous with the `Indic Syllabic Category` defined in Unicode.
+However, there are some distinctions, where the defined category does not fully capture the behavior of the character in the shaping process.

 Several of the diacritic and syllable-modifying marks behave according to their own rules and, thus, have a special class.
 These include `BINDU`, `VISARGA`, `AVAGRAHA`, `NUKTA`, and `VIRAMA`.
 Some